 Apple has in [10] provided what in their view is meant by a single Rx chain: “A single Rx chain consists of one main Rx and one diversity Rx for a UE with 2Rx”.

-In [11] MediaTek shows a block diagram on the definition of a single Rx chain by applying Apple's definition in [13] of a Rx chain to the main and diversity branch in MediaTek’s block diagram, as shown in Fig. 5-3 and labelled as “Type 1” receiver.
+In [11] MediaTek shows a block diagram on the definition of a single Rx chain by applying Apple's definition in [13] of a Rx chain to the main and diversity branch in MediaTek’s block diagram, as shown in Figure 5.2-1 and labelled as “Type 1” receiver.

 It can be observed Type 1 UE receiver does not have the ability to suppress/attenuate in-gap interference via analogue filtering.